 Investors should independently assess and determine whether they are directly or indirectly subject to Article 122a of the Banking Consolidation Directive (Directive 2006/48/EC (as amended)) ("Article 122a") as implemented by the Member States of the European Economic Area and whether an investment in the Notes would be subject to Article 122a.
 Any prospective investor that is subject to Article 122a should independently assess and determine their ability to comply with the initial and ongoing obligations imposed by Article 122a and the regulatory capital treatment that is required with respect to the purchase of a Note and what impact any such regulatory capital treatment may have on the liquidity or market value of the Notes, in particular in the event that the minimum risk retention requirement or other obligations imposed by Article 122a are found to be not in compliance.
 Fannie Mae is under no obligation to satisfy the minimum 5% net economic interest with respect to the Notes in one of the forms prescribed by Article 122a.
 Further, there is no obligation on the part of Fannie Mae to maintain any level of risk retention in a manner that would comply with Article 122a and Fannie Mae does not make any representation or assurance to retain any such level of risk retention after the Closing Date.
-If the Notes as a failure to comply with one or more of the requirements set out in Article 122a will result in the imposition of a penal capital charge in respect of the Notes acquired by the relevant investor.
+If the Notes are subject to Article 122a, investors who are subject to Article 122a should consider carefully investing in the Notes as a failure to comply with one or more of the requirements set out in Article 122a will result in the imposition of a penal capital charge in respect of the Notes acquired by the relevant investor.